This page refers to the lagoon and national park. For the residential region, see Chalk Sound.

 The ocean at these two coasts is shallow, calm, and a little warmer than what’s found at other beaches, which make them an excellent beach for children.

 To get to Sapodilla Bay Beach, take the first left after turning on to Chalk Sound Drive from South Dock Road.
 This road is unpaved and will be found about 100 feet down Chalk Sound Drive.
 Taylor Bay Beach is accessed off of Ocean Point Drive.

-On calm days Chalk Sound is one of the finest areas for the paddle watersports, but the area is exposed to the regular tradewinds blowing from the east.
-This causes choppy conditions at times, and can possibly make for a tiring return journey if you initially head downwind.
+Such winds can cause choppy surface conditions at times, and may make for a tiring return journey if you initially head downwind.
 It’s often most pleasant to begin your journey into the wind, so you don’t have to fight it back.

-When launching and moving between the small islands, beware of the razor sharp limestone formations at the waters edge as they can easily cause lacerations or damage your watercraft.
+When launching and moving between the small islands, beware of the razor sharp limestone ironshore formations at the water’s edge as they can easily cause lacerations or damage your watercraft.

 If you are visiting and would like to kayak in Chalk Sound, a few options are available.
 Las Brisas Restaurant (part of Neptune Villas) is the only business located in Chalk Sound offering kayak rentals, with rates by the hour.
 Reservations recommended.
 Most of the vacation villas on the water in Chalk Sound offer complimentary kayak use for guests.
 If you would prefer to have a guided tour, arrangements can be made through local eco tour business Big Blue Unlimited.

 Chalk Sound is a National Park and a protected area.
-These guidelines should be followed:
+The following guidelines should be followed.

 There are two things to be aware of if you venture into the vegetation around Chalk Sound or on the small islands.